lejon/PartiallyCollapsedLDA/README.md

 PC-LDA
 =====
-Repo for our Partially Collapsed ParallelLDA implementation described in the article
+Repo for our Partially Collapsed ParallelLDA implementation described in the articles

 Magnusson, M., Jonsson, L., Villani, M., & Broman, D. (2017).
 Sparse Partially Collapsed MCMC for Parallel Inference in Topic Models.
 Journal of Computational and Graphical Statistics.